 Effects of Angiotensin II

-Angiotensin II acts on the hypothalamus to stimulate the sensation of thirst, resulting in an increase in fluid consumption.
+Angiotensin II acts at the hypothalamus to stimulate the sensation of thirst, resulting in an increase in fluid consumption.
 This helps to raise the circulating volume and in turn, blood pressure.
 It also increases the secretion of ADH from the posterior pituitary gland – resulting in the production of more concentrated urine to reduce the loss of fluid from urination.
 This allows the circulating volume to be better maintained until more fluids can be consumed.

 Further information on ADH can be found here.

-- Increase in cardiac output
+- Increase in cardiac output.

-- Vasoconstriction of arterioles
+- Vasoconstriction of arterioles.

-- Release of renin
+- Release of renin.

 |Renal artery and afferent arteriole||Vasoconstriction||Voltage-gated calcium channels open and allow an influx of calcium ions|